75 Wild Facts About Wisconsin

 Earth mounds at Aztalan State Park

-• In 1634 the first European arrived in the region of Wisconsin, Jean Nicolet, a French explorer searching for a northwest path to China, which he didn’t find.
-However, he discovered that the land is rich in beaver furs.
+54. In 1634, the first Europeans arrived in the Wisconsin region.
+Jean Nicolet, a French explorer, searched for a northwest path to China, which he didn’t find.
+However, he discovered that the land was rich in beaver furs.

-• In 1763, Great Britain won the French-Indian War and gained control of the area of Wisconsin.
+57. In 1763, Great Britain won the French-Indian War and gained control of the Wisconsin area.

 Five different animal furs side by side